bluespec/Flute/README.md

 enabling immediate simulation here, and which is rich enough to enable booting a Linux kernel.
 Users are free to use the CPU RTL in their own Verilog system designs.
-The top-level module for the CPU RTL is `Verilog_RTL/mkBRVF_Core.v`.
+The top-level module for the CPU RTL is `Verilog_RTL/mkCore.v`.
 The top-level module for the surrounding SoC is `Verilog_RTL/mkTop_HW_Side.v`.
-The SoC has an AXI4-Lite fabric, a timer, a software-interrupt device, and a UART.
+The SoC has an AXI4 fabric, a timer, a software-interrupt device, and a UART.
 Additional library RTL can be found in the directory `src_bsc_lib_RTL`.
+There is a sketch of the module hierarchy in this document:

+        Doc/Microarchitecture/Microarchitecture.pdf

 **Bluespec BSV** source code (which was used to generate the Verilog RTL) can be found in: